cisprague/Astro.IQ/docs/_posts/2017-03-16-Using-Ballistic-Guesses.md

 ![png]({{ site.baseurl }}/assets/Guessing_files/Guessing_16_0.png)

-## Source Code
+## Want to learn more?
-Have a look at the fill IPython notebook [here](https://github.com/CISprague/Astro.IQ/blob/master/src/Notebook/Guessing.ipynb)
+Have a look at the following resources:

+* [Astro.IQ](https://github.com/CISprague/Astro.IQ) - for the source code of this software
+* [Full IPython notebook](https://github.com/CISprague/Astro.IQ/blob/master/src/Notebook/Guessing.ipynb) - for how I did this example
+* [Practical Methods for Optimal Control Using Nonlinear Programming](https://www.amazon.com/Practical-Methods-Nonlinear-Programming-Advances/dp/0898714885) - to learn about optimal control methods
+* [Python Parallel Global Multiobjective Optimizer (PyGMO)](http://esa.github.io/pygmo/) - to learn about the optimisation platform used